 Developing a job grading system

-Before you can decide how your new structure will work, you need to look at the roles in your organisation as they stand and where those roles would fit into a new grading structure.
+- look at the roles in your organisation as they stand and where those roles would fit into a new grading structure

-You should avoid having too many grade structures or grades, as these can increase the risk of equal pay issues.
+- avoid having too many grade structures or grades, as these can increase the risk of equal pay issues.
 So, too, can any overlaps between grades.
-Important factors to bear in mind include:

 - What points in the pay range are employees placed on when they are recruited or promoted?